canorve/EllipSect/docs/howto.md

 ### **Advanced**

 **minlevel**: Parameter given directly to sectors_photometry.
-              Ellipse radius stops when it founds this value.
+              Ellipse radius stops when it founds this value (counts).
 Check sectors_photometry manual

 **sectors**: parameter given directly to sectors_photometry.
-Divide ellipse in 'sectors'
+It Divides the ellipse in 'sectors'
                       Check sectors_photometry manual

 **checkimg**: save the images used in sectors_photometry for individual components